- 1. Celebrate the colors of fall

 Fall table decor ideas needn't just be indoors: if you have room for a table outside on your porch, why not decorate it for fall?

 'Outside dining on your front or back porch, even during the fall season, is still possible if you do a bit of cozy prep work first – comfy seat cushions and thick woolen blankets are a necessity and make sure you have plenty of lanterns and candles on the table.
-If you have a chiminea or fire pit get that fired up to keep warm and it will create a lovely glow too,' says Melanie Griffiths, editor, Period Living.
+If you have a chiminea or fire pit get that fired up to keep warm and it will create a lovely glow too,' says Lucy Searle, editor in chief of Homes & Gardens.

 Fall color schemes are all about the rich shades we see reflected in nature, so why not combine them with your fall porch ideas for the perfect combination.

 'A scattering of pumpkins in different colors (we have plenty of pumpkin painting ideas) will make your fall porch feel elegant, and they can be placed alongside fall planters for more texture and color,' says Jennifer Ebert, digital editor, Homes & Gardens.
-'And of course, you can repurpose them as Halloween porch decor once 31 October rolls around.
+'And of course, you can repurpose them as Halloween porch decor once 31st October rolls around.'

-6. Create a fall floral arch to welcome your guests
+7. Use a fall floral arch to create a warm welcome

 Fall mantel ideas on steroids?
-It has to be this floral arch idea, which will create a stir in the neighborhood.
+It has to be this floral arch idea, which will be sure to create a stir in the neighborhood.

 'Go further than a fall wreath this year, especially if you are hosting.
 This stunning floral arch is adorned with fall blooms and greenery, it will set the scene for this cozy season and add a splash of color and texture to your porch,' says Andrea Childs, editor, Country Homes & Interiors.
 'Simply choose the best plants for fall color to provide the basis for the arch and work seasonal blooms into it for added jewel tones.'